Arizona Coyotes: Team captains

 In the NHL, each team may select a captain.
 Along with the two alternate captains, they have the "privilege of discussing with the referee any questions relating to interpretation of rules which may arise during the progress of a game".
-Captains are required to wear the letter "C" on their uniform for identification, which is 3 in high.Note: This list does not include captains from the Winnipeg Jets (NHL & WHA).
+Captains are required to wear the letter "C" on their uniform for identification, which is 3 in high.

+Note: This list does not include captains from the original Winnipeg Jets (NHL & WHA).